rdkit-rs/rdkit-sys/README.md

 TODO
 ---

- - [X] build rdkit, with useful flags, from source
- - [X] copy rdkit library files to the "right spot" in the cargo filesystem
- - [X] provide function C function definitions in a format that Rust can use
- - [X] rewrap C functions with useful high level Rust flavors (copied from chrissly31415's repo)
  - [ ] figure out how to `cargo publish` without `--no-verify` (otherwise it detects changes outside of OUTDIR)
  - [X] specify path to RDKit's cffiwrapper.h and all required search paths for other dependent headers
  - [ ] use conditional rebuild logic to make the library build experience more reliable (for now, if you get stuck, try `cargo clean` and retry with `cargo build -vv`)